michaelhallam123/TorusParticles/README.md

 # TorusParticles

-A simple C++ and OpenGL program for simulating particle collisions on a torus.
+A program for simulating particle collisions on a torus, written in C++ and OpenGL.
+Uses spatial hashing and multithreading to simulate collisions in real time.

 ![image](images/image1.png)